M. Lynn O’Donnell, Director of Marketing & Communications

 How Does It Work?

 Begin with scheduling a specific time on specific day(s) where those involved including doctors, pharmacists, nurses, case managers, and even finance review the discharge plan for the patient.
-Keeping a consistent time each day mans that these rounds become a routine part of the day.
+Keeping a consistent time each day means that these rounds become a routine part of the day.
 During the round, teams should discuss items such as goals for the day, discharge needs, mobility progression, barriers to discharge, family and patient awareness.
 The outcomes of these rounds help to drive focus areas for improvement so your discharge planning is optimized.
 Finally, the key caregivers have the necessary information to communicate the discharge plan and all its steps to the patient and the family ensuring proper communication.

 What are the Benefits Received?